 - 12% higher productivity

-Worse, when employees fear being blamed, they begin to fear making mistakes at all.
-Ironically, that fear becomes the very source of error.
+When employees fear blame, they begin to fear mistakes themselves.
+Ironically, it is that very fear that becomes the cause of more errors.

-And in fast-moving, high-stakes environments like IT service management, that’s a risk no leader can afford.
+And in high-stakes environments like IT service management, that’s a risk no leader can afford.

 At a global tech company, a Tier 2 support team was facing a troubling pattern: